ErikKalkoken/evebuddy/README.md

 We are providing two variants for installing on Linux desktop:

-- AppImage: The AppImage variant allows you to run the app directly from the executable without requiring installation or root access
+- AppImage: The AppImage variant allows you to run the app directly from the executable without requiring installation or root access.
-- Tar file: The tar file requires installation, but also allows you to integrate the app into your desktop environment
+- Tarball: The tar file requires installation, but also allows you to integrate the app into your desktop environment.
+The tarball also has wider compatibility among different Linux versions.

 #### AppImage